MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-search-for-a-phrase-in-the-body-of-items-in-a-folder.md

 ﻿---
-title: 'Search for a Phrase in the Body of Items in a Folder'
+title: Search for a phrase in the body of items in a folder
-TOCTitle: 'Search for a Phrase in the Body of Items in a Folder' ms:assetid: 2c9f3b5f-ed91-4a07-b247-8f89f00cbc68 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Bb644806(v=office.15) ms:contentKeyID: 55119924
+TOCTitle: Search for a phrase in the body of items in a folder ms:assetid: 2c9f3b5f-ed91-4a07-b247-8f89f00cbc68 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Bb644806(v=office.15) ms:contentKeyID: 55119924
 ms.date: 07/24/2014
 mtps_version: v=office.15
 ---

-# Search for a Phrase in the Body of Items in a Folder
+# Search for a phrase in the body of items in a folder

 This example searches for the string "office" in the Body of items in the Inbox.

 ## Example

 This code sample uses a DAV Searching and Locating (DASL) syntax to specify a query.
-To construct the filter, the code sample first checks if Instant Search is enabled in the default store to determine whether to use the ci\_phrasematch keyword for an exact phrase match of "office" in the item body, or the like keyword to match any occurrence of "office" as an exact string or a substring in the item body.
+To construct the filter, the code sample first checks if Instant Search is enabled in the default store to determine whether to use the **ci\_phrasematch** keyword for an exact phrase match of "office" in the item body, or the **like** keyword to match any occurrence of "office" as an exact string or a substring in the item body.
 The sample then applies the filter to the [GetTable](https://msdn.microsoft.com/en-us/library/bb612592\(v=office.15\)) method on the Inbox and obtains the results in a [Table](https://msdn.microsoft.com/en-us/library/bb652856\(v=office.15\)) object.
-The code sample then displays the subject of each of the returned items in the Table.
+The code sample then displays the subject of each of the returned items in the **Table**.

-The code sample specifies the Body property by using the namespace representation urn:schemas:httpmail:textdescription.
+The code sample specifies the **Body** property by using the namespace representation urn:schemas:httpmail:textdescription.

-The syntax for using the ci\_phrasematch keyword is:
+The syntax for using the **ci\_phrasematch** keyword is:

-\<PropertySchemaName\> ci\_phrasematch \<ComparisonString\>
+`<PropertySchemaName> ci_phrasematch <ComparisonString>`

-The syntax for using the like keyword for prefix matching is:
+The syntax for using the **like** keyword for prefix matching is:

-\<PropertySchemaName\> like \<Token\>%
+`<PropertySchemaName> like <Token>%`

-The syntax for using the like keyword for any substring matching is:
+The syntax for using the **like** keyword for any substring matching is:

-\<PropertySchemaName\> like %\<Token\>%
+`<PropertySchemaName> like %<Token>%`

 If you use Visual Studio to test this code example, you must first add a reference to the Microsoft Outlook 15.0 Object Library component and specify the Outlook variable when you import the **Microsoft.Office.Interop.Outlook** namespace.
 The **Imports** or **using** statement must not occur directly before the functions in the code example but must be added before the public Class declaration.
 The following lines of code show how to do the import and assignment in Visual Basic and C\#.